How to embed a Google map on a page on your Sketchanet website

 Running Time: 01m 18s

-This video demonstrates how to add YouTube or Vimeo video to your Sketchanet website.
+This video demonstrates how to add a Google map to your Sketchanet website.

 NB Click on in the bottom right of the video to view fullscreen